DDNet: A Unified Physics-Informed Deep Learning Framework for Semiconductor Device Modeling: Methods

-Each loss term $\mathcal{L}_{t}$ is computed using a mean squared error formula to minimize the residual error on $\mathcal{N}_{i}$ collocation or boundary points using the ADAM optimizer~\cite{kingma_adam_2017}:

-Here, $\mathfrak{L}$ is a differential operator on a given DDNet output function $u_\theta(x_i^{(n)}, t_i^{(n)})$.
-In the inverse problem of Section~\ref{sec:subsec4}, we include an additional loss term to inform the training of the desired target performance:

-After the optimization step is completed, the network parameters $\tilde{\theta}$ are updated using backpropagation, and the process is repeated until a threshold error is achieved, or the training routine has reached a set number of epochs.
 To train DDNet, we typically use $2^{12}=4096$ uniform random collocation points on the PDE domain and $2^{8}=256$ uniform random collocation points on the boundary for a total of $N=40,000$ epochs.
 Additionally, we introduce a resampling routine during training that re-generates the collocation points every $N/f$ epochs, where $f$ is an adjustable frequency set to 100 by default.
 We have found this technique to improve with convergence and precision without introducing a significant additional overhead.
-All the DDNet codes and training routines have been developed in-house using the TensorFlow~\cite{tensorflow2015-whitepaper} machine learning package, and the scripts ran on a single L40S GPU of the Boston University Shared Supercomputing Cluster (SCC).
-We have included a comparison of runtime on different GPUs in the Supplementary Information.
+All the DDNet codes and training routines have been developed in-house using the TensorFlow~\cite{tensorflow2015-whitepaper} machine learning package, and the scripts ran on a single L40S GPU of the Boston University Shared Computing Cluster (SCC).